-A salient question is whether the manifestations of cognitive deficit symptoms are mood-phase-specific or do they represent some degree of impairment that persists and is independent of cycles of mania, hypomania and depression.
+A salient question is whether the manifestations of cognitive deficit symptoms are mood-phase-specific or if they represent some degree of impairment that persists and is independent of cycles of mania, hypomania, and depression.

 Hypomania and mania also generate a broad range of cognitive alterations.
 Racing thought is a common experience during mood elevation, and the consequence of accelerated thought can again manifest as faulty memory and impaired focus.
 The individual’s thought content progresses so rapidly that it becomes difficult to hold onto specific thoughts or to maintain clear awareness of what he thought only a few minutes ago.

-There are multiple other examples of mood’s impact upon cognition, but at this point it should be clear that the polarities of mood elevation and depression have adverse impact upon memory, focus, thinking and planning.
+There are multiple other examples of mood’s impact upon cognition, but at this point, it should be clear that the polarities of mood elevation and depression have an adverse impact upon memory, focus, thinking, and planning.
 This should come as no surprise.
 In fact, it would be more surprising if mood intensity had little to no bearing upon cognition.

-Let’s shift to now to some of more pragmatic implications of what I’ve been saying.
+Let’s shift now to some of more pragmatic implications of what I’ve been saying.

 First, how do you know if you do have any enduring cognitive deficit?
 The key here entails determining whether any of your difficulties with memory, language recall, attention, and concentration, and/or executive functioning (planning, organization and prioritization) are present during mid-range mood (when you’re not up or down) and/or during a sustained period of partial remission (mood state has remained fairly stable).
 If neither is the case, if your cognitive difficulties are present only during periods of mood intensity and then resolve once you’re back to baseline, then it’s safe to assume that your current status reflects cognitive issues that are mostly mood-phase specific.
 This is normal for most who live with bipolar disorder.

-It’s also necessary to rule out the presence of neurologically-based diagnoses such as Attention Deficit Disorder.
+It’s also necessary to rule out the presence of neurologically-based diagnoses such as Attention Deficit Disorder (ADD).
 If you have bipolar disorder and you’re unsure about the presence of ADD, I suggest you see a professional who is knowledgeable about the overlap of these two entities.
-One of my previous blog posts “Misdiagnosis of Bipolar Disorder” (February, 2013) also speaks to the diagnostic distinctions between attention deficit and bipolar disorder.
+One of my previous blog posts, “Misdiagnosis of Bipolar Disorder” (February 2013), also speaks to the diagnostic distinctions between attention deficit and bipolar disorder.

 Determining if your medications may be responsible for changes in your cognition should begin with an in-depth discussion of the issues with your prescribing physician.
 If he or she does not know the material with sufficient depth, it would be worthwhile to get a second opinion particularly from a psychiatric professional that specializes in the treatment of bipolar disorder.